atomixxx/q/README.md

 dependency.
 The connection details can be specified like in Quarkus 1 in `application.properties` for the Dev environment.

-Using Testcontainers Quarkus will spin up a Kafka broker with Zookeeper, a database and whatever our application needs.
-For example, in Quarkus 1, if we do not specify a Kafka broker for Dev, Quarkus would try to connect to `localhost:9092` and if Kafka is not listening there, it will, of course.
+By using Testcontainers Quarkus will spin up a Kafka broker with Zookeeper, a database and whatever our application needs.
+For example, in Quarkus 1, if we do not specify a Kafka broker for Dev, Quarkus would try to connect to `localhost:9092` and if Kafka is not listening there, it will, of course, fail.
 In Quarkus 2 the default is to start a Kafka broker.
 This will happen in the same manner for the tests or for Dev Mode.

 So, while running dev environment we can start tests in parallel, in fact in the same JVM.
 Moreover, Quarkus 2 starts its own DB and Kafka.
 If I have already played with my API and modified the DB content, the results from the automatic tests would potentially be unreliable, right?
 The Quarkus team took also that into consideration, so the answer is "Don't worry".
 It is true that the Dev and the tests would run in the same JVM, but they are in isolated classloaders.
 The data in DB is also not going to be polluted because the tests would start its own DB container.
-At some point all the external dependencies may be running twice - 2 DB containers, 2 Kafka brokers, etc and that is absolutely fine.
+At some point all the external dependencies may be running twice - 2 DB containers, 2 Kafka brokers.
+This is going to last at most until the tests finish and that is absolutely fine.

 ## General Remarks